 Hazleton is a medium-sized city located in the state of Pennsylvania.
 With a population of 24,825 people and 11 constituent neighborhoods, Hazleton is the 32nd largest community in Pennsylvania.

-Hazleton is a very ethnically-diverse city.
+Hazleton is an extremely ethnically-diverse city.
 The people who call Hazleton home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Hazleton, accounting for 50.27% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Hazleton residents report their race to be White, followed by Black or African-American.
-Hazleton also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 46.25% of the city’s residents.
 Important ancestries of people in Hazleton include Polish, Irish, German, and Slovak.

 The most common language spoken in Hazleton is English.
 Other important languages spoken here include Spanish and Italian.